peermaps/eyros/pkg/readme.md

 Open a database for the given dimension from:

-* `opts.wasmSource` - arraybuffer or typed array of wasm data
+* `opts.wasmSource` - wasm data contained in an arraybuffer, typed array, [Response][], or a promise resolving to any of those types
+* `opts.wasmStream` - wasm source to pass directly to `WebAssembly.instantiateStreaming()`
+  without inferring whether to stream or not
 * `opts.wasmModule` - already-created WebAssembly.Module instance
 * `opts.storage(name)` - function that returns a random-access interface
 * `opts.getId(value)` - return a Uint8Array `id` for a given `value`.